Personal Bankruptcy Lawyers - Home

 Before problems become serious, many debtors experience a surprisingly high level of success by simply calling creditors to request extensions, lower payments, or refinancing.
 All professional lenders experience work-out situations with their customers, and they know a hard line tactic seldom produces best results.
 Lenders hope that small assistance initially will avoid large charge-offs later.
 They also consider a debtor's willingness to discuss problems and suggests solutions as a positive indication.
 However, if an existing lender is uncooperative, many other effective options exist in addition to popular lender-driven solutions:

 Many popular debt consolidation lenders resort to high interest rates and non-exempt collateral to support extensions of high risk credit.
-Be careful because predatory lending practices are becoming more common and seldom prosecuted.
-From 2000 through 2009, the Better Business Bureau reported the No. 1 consumer complaint received was filed against lenders who clearly violated credit agreements.
+Be careful because predatory lending practices are becoming more common during the Bush years.
+From 2000 through 2004, the Better Business Bureau reported the No. 1 consumer complaint received was filed against lenders who violated credit agreements and laws.
 During this same period, the Federal Comptroller of Currency (with regulatory authority over National Banks) prosecuted only one complaint (Providian settled out of court - $400,000,000 - accused of wrongfully holding payments to revoke low interest offers and produce unauthorized late charges).
-AG's from all 50 states sued the Federal Comptroller who claimed exclusive federal jurisdiction and refused to allow state consumer protection agencies to prosecute citizens against intentional violations.
-Bottom line: consumer protection laws are no longer enforced despite rampant lender violations.
+Currently, AG's from all 50 states are suing the Federal Comptroller who claims exclusive federal jurisdiction, and refuses to allow state consumer protection agencies to prosecute violations.

 Credit counseling services fall into two broad categories: 1) those supported by donations from credit card companies, and 2) those supported by fees paid by participants.
 Be aware, free and nearly free services may serve two masters, and the inherent conflict of interest may be apparent in terms offered.
 Before enrolling in any credit counseling service, be sure to inquire about financial support of the agency.
 At a minimum, request at least three free quotes from both types of services to compare benefits, terms, and liability.